jagaapple/next-secure-headers/.github/CONTRIBUTING.md

 ## Git branch flow
 We adhere GitHub Flow to develop this project.
-Anything in the `master` branch is deployable.
-To work on something new, create a descriptively named branch off of master, also add a prefix `feature/` to its name.
+Anything in the `main` branch is deployable.
+To work on something new, create a descriptively named branch off of main, also add a prefix `feature/` to its name.
 A branch name should be started with verb and the most terse and lucid possible.

 ```bash